Wiluna Gold Mine: First phase: 1896 to 1910

-Second phase
+Second phase: 1924 to 1949

-In 1924, Claude de Bernales floated a company that would undertake a drilling program and the Wiluna mine was revived.
-De Bernales went to London in 1926 and raised £1 million to work Wiluna mines.
-A later issue of promissory notes for £300,000 was backed by the State government.
+In 1924, Claude de Bernales floated the Wiluna Gold Corporation to undertake a drilling program and revive the Wiluna mine.
+De Bernales went to London in 1926 and raised £1 million to work the Wiluna mines.
+A later issue of promissory notes for £300,000 was backed by the Western Australian State Government.
+The state government also built a railway line from Meekatharra for transport of supplies including fuel oil for power generation.
 When the mine reopened in 1931 it attracted a substantial workforce and stimulated community growth and within four years produced gold worth £3 million.
-From 1931 to 1934, Frank T. M. White, memorialized by the University of Queensland in naming the Frank White Building, and by the Canadian Mineral Industry Education Foundation and McGill University in the FTM White Award, obtained his initial mining and milling experience at Wiluna.
 By 1939, the town had grown to a population of 9,000 thanks to the employment the mine provided.